Information about Identity Management, Access Management and Federations

-- The system administration or helpdesk is overextended by the administration of the many user accounts (e.g. setting new passwords etc.)
+- The system administration or helpdesk is overwhelmed with the administration of the many user accounts (e.g. setting new passwords etc.)

-Conventional user management stores user accounts and staff data redundantly in different databases and applications, which leads to additional administrative expense.
+Conventional user management stores user accounts and staff data redundantly in different databases and applications, which leads to an unecessarily high administrative workload.

-If a new employee (in our example Mrs. Smith) arrives in an organization without an Identity Management system, she has to contact a number of different administrative staff members or admins to be registered into various data bases and to get new accounts and access to certain resources.
+If a new employee (in our example Mrs. Smith) joins an organisation without an Identity Management system, she has to contact a number of different administrative staff members or admins to be registered into various data bases and to get new accounts and access to certain resources.

-If an information of Mrs. Smith changes, e.g. her position, name or address, she has to contact all admins again.
-When Mrs. Smith leaves the organization, all concerned staff members will have to change the respective access rights immediately to prevent security risks.
+If information about Mrs. Smith changes, e.g. her position, name or address, she has to contact all admins again.
+When Mrs. Smith leaves the organisation, all concerned staff members will have to change the respective access rights immediately to eliminate potential security risks.